-- You have the right to receive written notice before a sweep. - If you cannot take your belongings with you during a sweep, you have the right to ask for them to be stored-unless they are toxic or dangerous.
+- You have the right to receive written notice before a sweep. - You cannot be cited or arrested for camping, sleeping, or resting on public property unless you are first offered some alternative shelter where you can stay for free without being cited or arrested. - If you cannot take your belongings with you during a sweep, you have the right to ask for them to be stored-unless they are toxic or dangerous.
 Ask for a receipt and information about how to retrieve your belongings.
 You do not need to show ID or pay a fee to retrieve your belongings. - If you have a disability, you have the right to an accommodation for additional time to move belongings or to receive other assistance during a sweep.